HOW TO TRAIN THE REAR DELTS

 Guys, it’s time to check out the best posterior deltoid exercises.
 Not only do I recommend these exercises, but I also personally use them!

-One quick note: If your goal is to increase the overall size of your shoulders and gain serious muscle mass, it’s important to remember that the rear delts are just one part of the bigger picture.
+One quick note: If your goal is to increase the overall size of your shoulders, build serious muscle mass and see strength gain, it’s important to remember that the rear delts are just one part of the bigger picture.